derecost/LOGAN/README.md

 Afterwards, the package can be used after issuing `library(LOGAN)` in R.

+LOGAN is organized in modules, so each function must be called as a subset of their modules, e.g. `m0$CleanActions()` instead of `CleanActions()`.
+However, calls to function documentation and examples must be made directly, e.g.
+`?CleanActions` and `example(CleanActions)`.

 # Planned features

+- Inclusion in CRAN
-- Improved documentation (e.g. Wiki)
+- Improved documentation (e.g. wiki, vignettes)
-- Integration with the modules package
 - Speed improvements (change loops into calls to "*apply")
-- Inclusion in CRAN
+- Reduction of number of package dependencies